Atlanta Falcons: Dan Quinn years (2015–2020)

-Arthur Smith years (2021-present)
+Arthur Smith years (2021–2024)

 On January 15, 2021, the Falcons announced that Tennessee Titans offensive coordinator Arthur Smith had been named the 18th head coach in franchise history.
 Four days later, New Orleans Saints executive Terry Fontenot was named the Falcons' new general manager.
 Tight end Kyle Pitts was selected with the 4th pick of the 2021 draft, and longtime star receiver Julio Jones was traded to the Titans, after publicly requesting a trade from Atlanta.
 The Falcons improved on their record from the prior year, finishing the season with a 7–10 record.

 On March 21, 2022, the Falcons traded longtime star quarterback Matt Ryan to the Indianapolis Colts.
+During the 2022 season, the team finished last place in the NFC South with a 7–10 record.

+The Falcons entered the 2023 seasons with heightened expectations after drafting Texas running back Bijan Robinson with the eighth overall pick of the 2023 draft and making significant improvements in free agency, including signing Jessie Bates and Calais Campbell to improve their defense.
+However, the team finished with a 7–10 record for the third consecutive season, although they had been in contention for a playoff spot until the final day of the season before a 48–17 loss to the New Orleans Saints on January 7, 2024.
+The following day, Smith was fired after three years as head coach.

+Raheem Morris years (2024–present)

+On January 25, 2024, the Falcons announced Raheem Morris's return to the organization, this time as the 19th head coach in Falcons history.
+During the early months of his tenure, Morris faced scrutiny and criticism for his questionable player selection decisions.